nhsconnect/FHIR-NRLS-API/pages/development/general_api_guidance/nrl_error_guidance.md

 |---------|--------------|----------|------------|---------------|-----------|
 |400|error|invalid|INVALID_NHS_NUMBER|Invalid NHS number|The NHS number does not conform to the NHS Number format: [nhs number].|

-### Unsupported Media Type
+## Unsupported Media Type

 There are three scenarios when an Unsupported Media Type business response code MUST be returned to a client:
 - Request contains an unsupported `Accept` header and an unsupported `_format` parameter.
 - Request contains a supported `Accept` header and an unsupported `_format` parameter.
 - Retrieval search query request parameters are valid, but the URL contains an unsupported `_format` parameter value.

-These exceptions are raised by the Spine Core common requesthandler and not the NRL Service.
+These exceptions are thrown by the Spine Core common requesthandler and not the NRL Service.
 They are supported by the default Spine OperationOutcome [spine-operationoutcome-1-0](https://fhir.nhs.uk/StructureDefinition/spine-operationoutcome-1-0) profile, which binds to the default Spine ValueSet [spine-response-code-1-0](https://fhir.nhs.uk/ValueSet/spine-response-code-1-0).
 The following table summarises the HTTP response codes, along with the values to expect in the `OperationOutcome` in the response body for these exception scenarios.

 |HTTP Code|issue-severity|issue-type|Details.System|Details.Code|Details.Display|Diagnostics|
 |---------|--------------|----------|--------------|------------|---------------|-----------|
 |415|error|invalid|http://fhir.nhs.net/ValueSet/spine-response-code-1-0 |UNSUPPORTED_MEDIA_TYPE|Unsupported Media Type|Unsupported Media Type|

-### Internal Error
+## Internal Error

 Where the request cannot be processed, but the fault is with the NRL service and not the client, the NRL service will return a 500 HTTP response code, along with a descriptive message in the response body, such as: